Calendar

 Limitation on Degree Candidacy

-While the rule does not prohibit a teacher of professorial rank, whether on temporary or permanent appointment, from taking courses at this institution for credit to be applied elsewhere toward a degree, it does prohibit such an appointee from pursuing a course to be credited toward a degree at New York University.
-In applying the rule, the prohibition has been extended to all holders of professorial titles, including visiting, research, adjunct, and clinical professors of each grade, and to administrators of policy-making rank.
-The holder of any professional librarian’s rank may pursue graduate work and be a degree candidate at the University.
+While the rule does not prohibit a Tenured/Tenure Track Faculty member, Full-Time Continuing Contract Faculty member, or Other Faculty member from taking courses at this institution for credit to be applied elsewhere toward a degree, it does prohibit such an appointee from pursuing a course to be credited toward a degree at New York University.
+In applying the rule, the prohibition has been extended to administrators of policy-making rank.

 New York State Oath Requirement